Haarlem: Religion

 Haarlem has had a Christian parish church since the 9th century.
 This first church was a "daughter church" of Velsen, which itself was founded in 695 by St. Willibrord.
 It was a wooden church at the site of the current Grote Kerk on the Grote Markt (central market square).
 Haarlem was granted its first known indulgence by Clement V in 1309, during the Avignon Papacy.
 In 1245 Haarlem received city rights as a result of population growth and the church was expanded.
 Later, after the fires of 1347 and 1351, Haarlem was again granted a Portiuncula indulgence in 1397 for funding to rebuild the church.
 This indulgence would be used again and again over the centuries to fund expansion and restoration activities.

 Having been granted papal rights from Avignon was perhaps the reason that the ties to Rome were never very strong in Haarlem, since the building most commonly called the Cathedral in the centre of town only held a cathedra for 19 years, from 1559 to 1578.
-This Grote Kerk or Sint-Bavokerk was originally a parish church devoted to Maria, but was later named after the patron saint of Haarlem, Saint Bavo, who descended from Heaven regularly to free the Haarlemmers from invaders, most recently when the Kennemers and West-Friesians attacked in 1274.
+This Grote Kerk or Sint-Bavokerk was originally a parish church devoted to the Virgin Mary, but was later named after the patron saint of Haarlem, Saint Bavo, who descended from Heaven regularly to free the Haarlemmers from invaders, most recently when the Kennemers and West-Friesians attacked in 1274.
 This is allegedly how the Haarlem war cry "Sint Bavo voor Haarlem" originated, which was used during the siege against the Spaniards in 1572 that eventually resulted in an underground cathedra called the Sint Josephstatie, on the Goudsmitsplein.

 The Roman Catholic parish of Haarlem became a Diocese in 1559 (Dioecesis Harlemensis) and the first bishop of Haarlem was Nicolaas van Nieuwland (born in 1510).
 He accepted the position on 6 November 1561.
 In 1569 he was advised to resign by the Duke of Alva, because of his reputation for drinking (Dronken Klaasje).
 He had a good reason to drown his sorrows, because he feared the Catholic Spanish invaders as much as the native Dutch reformers.
 The Grote Kerk was initially spared from iconoclasm, because the city's mayor ordered the closing of the church for several months in 1566.
 That gave the various groups in Haarlem the time to quietly remove many of the treasures from the church and stash them safely in underground chapels.
 All symbols and statues linked to the Roman Catholic faith were removed from the cathedral.
 Since many groups already had their own chapels in the Grote Kerk, this was conducted in an orderly way.
 However, after the siege of Haarlem was lost, the Spanish army restored Roman Catholic iconography.
 The guilds had to restore their old altars, at great expense.
 Since Haarlem was quite poor after the siege, this led to many of the chapels and other Catholic churches being abandoned and used for other purposes.
 The Bakenesserkerk, where 1500 soldiers were held before being killed by the Spanish after their victory, was used to store turf for fifty years.